How much does a cyber-security error cost?

 On the other hand, few owners aware of cyber-security invest in the same but miss out on simple cyber-security mistakes, which costs them a fortune.

 Furthermore, research indicates that nine of the ten breaches (86%) were focused on gaining money.
 So, you won’t be surprised if I say that when small cyber-security mistakes are prevented, you can easily avoid significant cyber-attacks and their losses.
+According to Payforessaycheap, students are especially vulnerable to many kinds of cyberattacks like frauds, identity thefts, and all sorts of online harassment.

 This article will discuss some cyber-security mistakes made by tech-savvy experts and business owners and their best possible solutions.